-As soon as you have a University of Missouri ID, the law school building and library are accessible to you 24 hours a day, seven days a week with the use of your Mizzou ID.
+Beginning during orientation the law school building and library are accessible to you 24 hours a day, seven days a week with the use of your Mizzou ID.

 This access also entails certain responsibilities.
-Only you may enter, and only you may use your ID for that purpose.
+You are the only one allowed to use your ID to enter the building.
 Allowing someone to enter after hours without using their own ID, or using your ID instead, could be dangerous to you and your colleagues.
 It also could result in the termination of your privileges to enter after hours and/or further disciplinary action.

 What are the law school’s office hours?

-The main administrative office, Room 203, is open from 8 am to 5 pm, Monday to Friday.
+Room 203, is open from 8 am to 5 pm, Monday through Friday.

 Mondays and Wednesdays are reserved for student events.
 Faculty members can schedule review classes during the free hour on those days only under truly extraordinary circumstances.

-Events related to Admissions and Career Services are also scheduled primarily on Mondays and Wednesdays.
+Events related to Career Services are also scheduled primarily on Mondays and Wednesdays.
 After the fourth week of the semester Career Services may schedule events on any day of the week.

 Tuesdays and Thursdays are reserved for faculty events.
 Student groups can schedule events on these days reserved for make-up classes only in truly extraordinary circumstances (after approval from the Associate Dean).